 Convert JPG to BMP

 Drop your JPG files below and download BMP in seconds.
-Free, unlimited and completely private, because the conversion runs inside your browser.
+Free, unlimited and completely private: the conversion runs inside your browser, so your files never leave your device and are never uploaded to a server.

 Why convert JPG to BMP?